-Whether you're starting an indoor plant collection from scratch, or wanting to move a beloved plant into a new pot, knowing how to correctly pot and repot is a must for all plant parents!
+Whether you're starting a plant collection from scratch, or wanting to move a beloved plant into a new pot, knowing how to correctly pot and repot is a must for all plant parents!

 When to Repot